City's oldest hotel's mysterious past

 "People walk by and don't know we're here.
 They come for interviews and don't know we exist," said the hotel's Scott Frankton.

-Mr Frankton and manager Jon Swingler have been using newspaper cuttings and photographs to try and piece together its past since the small chain they work for took it on in 2009.
+Along with manager Jon Swingler, he has been using newspaper cuttings and photographs to try and piece together its past since the small chain they work for took it on in 2009.

 Much of the history and exact dates for fires, rebuilds and ownership periods of the various breweries that ran it are unclear.